nRF24/CircuitPython_nRF24L01/docs/greetings.rst

     cd docs
     sphinx-build -E -W -b html . _build

-This will output the documentation to ``docs/_build``.
-Open the index.html in your browser to view them.
+This will output the documentation to ``docs/_build`` directory.
+Open the *index.html* in your browser to view them.
 It will also (due to -W) error out on any warning like the Github action, Build CI, does.
 This is a good way to locally verify it will pass.